Bermuda

 Bermuda has a favourable but well-respected regulatory regime and robust professional services industry.
 Some of the most well-known legal, accounting and trust administration service providers can be found in Bermuda.
 Each are highly capable with the set-up, management and administration of trusts and limited companies, all of which combine to make a jurisdiction that is highly professional and able to meet the requirements of even the most demanding philanthropist.

-This guide was last updated in September 2022.
-It is routinely reviewed by Appleby and updated when changes to the law require it.
-This Guide is for general guidance only and does not constitute definitive advice.
+This guide, which was last updated in April 2023, is for general guidance only and does not constitute definitive advice.
 Please contact one of our lawyers if you require more detailed information.

 Share